iHally/NZAquaPi/README.md

 6. apache server - for web front end
 7. phpBB (optional) - for forum portion of web front end

+Install the files/folders as follows:
+NZAquaPi to: /home/pi/NZAquaPi
+www to: /var/www
+cgi-bin to /usr/lib/cgi-bin

+You also need to setup your rc.local as follows:

+exec 2> /tmp/rc.local.log
+exec 1>&2
+set -x
+sudo python /home/pi/NZAquaPi/NZAquaPi_GPIO_setup.py
+sudo python /home/pi/NZAquaPi/nzaquapi_daemon.py &
+sudo bash /home/pi/NZAquaPi/network_monitor.sh &
+exit 0

+Then should be right to give it a go... try to to fry your GPIO ;) :P

 GOOD LUCK!
 ----------------------------